“Magic’s just science that we don’t understand yet.” – Arthur C. Clarke

 Here is the challenge: the person-built environment is a deliberately predictable realm filled with mechanical noise and dissonance.
 (Kahn et al., 2008, Kolbeinsson, 2022, Evans G.W.
 2000) And we spend 90% of our time indoors!
 This comes from a pie chart from the NHAPS study (2001) that shows that Americans spend 86.9% of time indoors, plus another 5.5% inside a vehicle.
 (Kleipis, N. 2001) Shelter, thermal comfort, and transportation are required, but our everyday urban/suburban world lacks the qualities needed to support our need for continual stochastic nature patterns our bodies recognize.

-In this past decade, knowledge of sound has slowly started to enter mainstream education and culture as to its effects and benefits on our mental, emotional, and physical well-being.
-We have a lot further to go in this research area, yet we are excited to be at the forefront of this innovative approach to healing, connecting dots that others might not.
-In the years ahead we look forward to adding the many other benefits from sound healing that already exist that we have yet to identify and measure.
+In this past decade, knowledge of sound has slowly started to re-enter mainstream education and culture as to its effects and benefits on our mental, emotional, and physical well-being.
+We have a lot further to go in research, yet we are excited to be at the forefront of this innovative sound wave, connecting dots that others might not see yet.
+In the years ahead, we look forward to adding the many other benefits from sound healing that already exist that we have yet to identify and measure.
 Like the science fiction writer Arthur C. Clarke, we have directly seen that, “Magic’s just science that we don’t understand yet.”

 Read more about Illuminating Hearts and Sound Offerings.